partspile/site/PRD.md

   - Archived data includes:
     - User profiles (marked with deleted_at in User table)
     - User's ads (marked with deleted_at in Ad table)
-    - Vehicle associations remain intact in the single AdCar table
+    - Vehicle associations remain intact in the single AdVehicle table
   - Benefits of soft delete approach:
     - No data duplication between active and archived tables
     - Simpler database schema and maintenance